umccr/GHIF-QC/README.md

 Mean for all autosomes can be calculated in a similar fashion to samtools mean_autosome_coverage

+#### Notes:

-*Investigate using [datamash](https://www.gnu.org/software/datamash/) for extracting metrics from NA12878_all.mosdepth.summary.txt*
+* Investigate using [datamash](https://www.gnu.org/software/datamash/) for extracting metrics from NA12878_all.mosdepth.summary.txt
-*Manual calculation for mean_autosome_coverage from mosdepth summary file = 30.0495*
+* Manual calculation for mean_autosome_coverage from mosdepth summary file = 30.0495

-Note: *.mosdepth.summary.txt as output was only added in v0.2.6
+* .mosdepth.summary.txt as output was only added in v0.2.6

 #### Mosdepth details